Life As a Private Cook

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Household Cook

 - Cooking Chef

 There were about 25,000 jobs for Private Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Private Cook by 2026.
-There will be an estimated 3,700 positions for Private Cook per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.